 Exams: They are worth 225 points.
 Throughout the semester you will take five non-cumulative exams in class.
 Exams may contain multiple choice, true/false questions, and short answers, and will be largely based on material covered in class and in the chapters.
-The days of the exam, you will turn off and place your phones on your desks.
-The use of technology during exams will result in a zero.
 See Class Schedule on Blackboard for exam due dates and contents.